 Have just returned from a glorious break in Bali with one of my good girlfriends.
 Lots of reading pool side, fruity cocktails and general blissful laziness.
 Back to it and I’m really excited to share my first printable on the blog!
-These fun donut bags were whipped up especially for Craft Hunter by the extremely talented Stephanie from Make and Tell blog.
+These fun donut bags were whipped up especially for The DIY Adventures by the extremely talented Stephanie from Make and Tell blog.

 I first came across this gorgeous gal through the wonder of Pinterest and knew we were destined to be the bestest of craft buddies.
 Make and Tell is a fellow Sydney-based blog which is full to the brim with modern DIY ideas and clever craft tips.
 Her style is all clean lines and happy colours – just a big fat bundle of fun really!

 Be sure to head over here to check her out- www.makeandtell.com

 Now over to Steph to give you more info on this tasty DIY…..

 Hands up if you’re loving the donut fever that’s taken over lately?
 I for one can’t get enough of all the fab donut projects out there – anything that’s covered in pink and sprinkles has my vote!
 Not to mention the fact that after you’ve finished your project, you can eat the sugary props.
 Bonus!
 So when Fiona asked me if I’d like to share a project on The DIY Adventures, my thoughts immediately turned to donuts.
 And what could be better than a donut gift bag that houses…. more donuts!
 If you love your donuts as much as I do (or if you’re just sick of me saying the word ‘donut’ and want me to get on with the project), scroll on down for all the details.

 - Double-sided tape or glue

 - Food grade cello bags (I used ones that were 120mm wide)

 - Donut bites